declancm/virtualenv-creator/README.md

 **To manually run the script:**

-- To run the bash script, the following command needs to be run:
+- Enter the following command into bash:

       source ~/virtualenv-creator/pyvenv.sh

-- This alias can be added to ~/.bashrc (if the file doesn't exist, create it) to run the script:
+- This alias can be added to ~/.bashrc (if the file doesn't exist, create it), to run the script with the command 'pyvenv':

       alias pyvenv='source ~/virtualenv-creator/pyvenv.sh'

 ### PowerShell (Windows):

-Note: Ensure powershell has the permission to run scripts.
-This will also allow for the profile script to be run for powershell to allow aliases.
+_Note: Ensure powershell has the permission to run scripts.
+This will also allow for the profile script to be run for powershell to allow aliases._

 **If install.ps1 script was run:**